 - Continue on the wooded driveway up the hill.
 Bear left to the parking area.
 Follow pathway and signs to the Welcome Center.

 It takes approximately 10 minutes to get from the ferry terminal to IslandWood.
 You can arrive at IslandWood anytime between 9:45am-10:45am.
 Both the 8:55 and 9:35 ferries should allow you to arrive during this window.
 If you arrive too early, just stop for coffee in the cute town of Bainbridge Island before you come to IslandWood.

 When you arrive at IslandWood, follow signs to Arrivals Shelter (to the right).
 Unload your bags into a cart and then park your car (to the left).
 Pick up your cart and follow signs to the Welcome Center, where you will check-in.
-Room keys will be handed out at the Welcome Center upon arrival.
+Room keys will be handed out at the Welcome Center upon arrival (please hold on to these as Islandwood will charge for lost keys!).
 We will give you some items, including your TSNW sweatshirts (if you ordered them) and then you will be able to leave your bags in your rooms and return for our 11:00am start in the Great Room.

 Room check-out is Sunday, Feb.
 9, at 9:30 am.
 Bring your keys (very important!) and your bags to the Welcome Center.

 If you would like to leave a phone number for your family to contact you in case of emergency, the number at Islandwood is 206-855-4300.

 If you have any difficulties during your stay, you can also call Jennefer (TSNW Executive Director) at 917-673-9712 or Beatriz (TSNW Office Manager) at 425-999-9015.

 Note: If you need to take a break at any point, close to the main events, there is a Wellness Room in the Welcome Center, where you can lay down or just take a breath on your own for as long as you need.